 When I was expecting my first child Anya, back in 2007, as most of you will, I became very interested in pregnancy and birth.
 I found myself constantly reading and trying to find out new, reliable information.
 The problem is that it was always hard to differentiate what was real and what was opinion.
 I was lucky enough to attend free antenatal and postnatal classes, however, with time restrictions, these classes only covered the basics.
 I was more than happy with these at the time, it was only later that I realised that just knowing the basics isn’t actually enough.
 My experiences of childbirth, being in hospital, returning home and breastfeeding were a mix of both good and bad.
 Some things were just as I expected and some were a completely different story.

 After the birth of my second daughter Matilda in 2009, I was visited by a lovely midwife.
-She spent lots of time making sure that both Matilda and myself were ok and it was after seeing her that I made the decision to train to become a midwife myself.
+She spent lots of time making sure that both Matilda and myself were ok.
+It was after seeing her that I made the decision to train to become a midwife myself.
 I thought about the different ways I had been treated by different midwives, I thought about the information (or lack of it) that I had been given and I grieved over some of the choices that I was unable to make.
 I decided that as a midwife I would make sure that I treated all women equally and would take the time so that no one was made to feel the way that I had felt in some situations during my time in hospital.

 I believe antenatal education should not be solely about what to expect from birth and how to prepare for life with a new baby.
 It should be about preparing your body, your mind, your partner, your world.
 It should be about making friends, accessing good information and resources and really thinking about what you want for your body, for your birth and for your baby.
 So, at the beginning of 2018 Bump, Birth and Beyond was born.
 A hub for me to share information with women and their partners, for parents to be to come and feel safe and be able to ask the questions they may have been scared to ask elsewhere.
 A place for them to get straight answers and to learn and prepare for their worlds to be turned upside down in the best way possible.
 Since opening Bump, Birth and Beyond in Horsham I have met many amazing baby related business owners and suppliers and can point people in the right direction for everything parent and baby related, locally and to meet specific needs (sometimes even with discounts).